 Bitcoin uses a decentralized, peer-to-peer proof-based ledger (the blockchain) with a currency protocol to disintermediate central banks and commercial banks.

 Namecoin uses the blockchain with a domain name registration protocol to disintermediate the Internet Corporation for Assigned Names and Numbers (ICANN) and commercial domain name registers.

 Central banks and ICANN operate in a monopoly and have political power and authority to push back against the new blockchain alternatives.

-However I suspect that is more likely to happen on eathurum or a side chain and in the 6 weeks I held the coin no meaningful improvements were made despite devs saying their would be.
+However, I suspect that is more likely to happen on Ethereum or a side chain and in the 6 weeks I held the coin no meaningful improvements were made despite devs saying there would be.

-As of now you can only buy huntercoin at a couple of exchanges, Poloniex being the best one.
-We are still early but for now huntercoin is just another case of good idea, bad execution.
+As of now, you can only buy Huntercoin at a couple of exchanges, Poloniex being the best one.
+We are still early but for now, Huntercoin is just another case of a good idea, bad execution.